Gather around, friends. It’s time to share something God spoke to my heart last week. Something about when you give a little, you gain a lot.

 No, this thing doesn’t look a bit like I want it, too.
 And yes, most people would (and do) say that it is nothing.
 But, with God in it, I have faith that someday soon it will be a something.

 What have you given to God and watched as He increased it?
-Tell me below in the comments!
+Tell me below in the comments or send me an email!